lintje/lintje/README.md

 Fix bug
 ```

-When running `gitlint` to lint the last commit, the output will be:
+When running `lintje` to lint the last commit, the output will be:

 ```
-$ gitlint
+$ lintje
 6962010: Fix bug
   SubjectCliche: Subject is a 'Fix bug' commit.
   MessagePresence: Add a message body to provide more context about the change